Disability Claim Appeals

 Was your disability claim denied?
 Have you received a letter in the mail, terminating your disability benefits?
 A long-term disability attorney at ERISA Law Center may be able to help.
 We fight for disability claimants’ rights under the Employee Retirement Income Security Act (ERISA), which offers specific protections and legal recourse to employees in regard to disability benefits, health care, life insurance, pensions and more.

 At ERISA Law Center, we are prepared to file a lawsuit against your disability insurance company for the wrongful denial or termination of your benefits.
-For persons with disability claims a lawsuit as the only means to obtain benefits or compensation.
+For people with disability claims, a lawsuit is the only means to obtain benefits or compensation.
 If your case falls under ERISA, you must first complete the appeals process before you can sue.